cis-ncbj/app-service-api/Docs/webapi.rst

 * Aborted - Job execution was aborted due to an error - either malformed job request or internal AppGateway/AppServer error.
 The type of error is returned alongside the status message e.g.: "Aborted: @Validator - Not supported variable: bad_variable"
-* Killed - Job was killed by the user.
+* Killed - Job was killed either by the user or by the underlying queue system.

 Example implementation in python::